RiteshTiwari-2003/namaste-react-2.0/Readme.md

 in react to handle navigation between pages , which is caused by change in the current url, we use routing library . although there are many routing library available in react react torter is the most populer library

+### react router advantage
+1. easy :
+react router is quite populer because it offer the following
+1. easy : react router is easy to lesrn as it has a very intutive api design so we can easily get started with it
+2. declarative : just like reat js , react routwr is also declarative , so it is easier for us to describe how we want our route to be structured
+3. fast : react router is very fast and performant as switching between routes in react app once they are loaded is blazing fast .
+4. transition : in react router animation and transition can be easily implemented when switching between different component

+### component of react router dom
+handling routing declaratively can be a bit difficult to solve so this react router dom has built in react component to be used in react code